 @pip_net if your redirects are properly implemented, the benefit from doing that is so minimal that IMO it's not worth it.— Gary 鯨理／경리 Illyes (@methode) July 7, 2015

 This principle also applies to any change of domain name or URL.

-So What Percentage of PageRank or Link Juice is Lost When Using a 301 Redirect?
+What Percentage of PageRank is Lost When Using a 301 Redirect?

-For those that take SEO very seriously, any amount of loss of link power is potentially a concern, so what is the damage?
+For those that take SEO very seriously, any amount of link power loss is potentially a concern, so what is the damage?

 Let me give you the history on this.
 At some point, an SEO wrote to me privately and said, hey, I’m wondering how much page rank disappears when you have a 301 redirect.

 I wrote back and said, OK, why is that on your mind?

 And they said, well, the historical page rank papers always said that 10 percent, 15 percent, whatever amount of page rank gets lost, given any particular link.
 So from page A to page B, there’s a link.
 The page rank that flows is, take the page rank and multiply by 0.85, 0.9, whatever it is, and then take the remaining links and divide that PageRank equally between the outgoing links.
 So a certain amount of page rank dissipates on each link.
 If 301s don’t have that sort of dissipation, then instead of linking, I should do all my stuff with 301s, and I won’t lose my page rank.
 And I’ll have 10 percent more page rank, and more things will rank.